samuelgozi/emitter/README.md

 If you are using something like `nanoevents` then it will still work, but the code will end up a little longer.

-I know that for most devs the differance is too small to care about, and thats fine, I just love to write code.
+I know that for most devs the difference is too small to care about, and thats fine, I just love to write code.

 # Can I use it in production?